 - Click “Relationships” to create new relations between the calculated tables we created and “Internet Sales” table

-- Put a column chart on the report and put “Fiscal Year” column from “Order Date” to the chart axis then put “Sales Amount” from “Internet Sales” on values
+- Put a column chart on the report and put “Fiscal Year” column from “Order Date” to the chart axis then put “Sales Amount” from “Internet Sales” on values.
+(You can create an explicit measure for “Sales Amount” but for simplicity I keep using the implicit one.)

 - Repeat this for the other two date dimensions